End User Agreement

 If you accept AO Pay payments at your physical store, you must communicate the total amount of the transaction to the customer before it takes place.
 You may charge your customer’s account only for transactions that they have authorized.
 You must also provide customers with a physical receipt if they request one.
 You agree that any transaction that you make shall have an accurate and true description of the goods and services being purchased.

-If you’re a seller on a marketplace or through a third-party application where AO Pay is offered, you must comply with any rules that apply to the marketplace’s or the third party application’s Buyer Protect program for sales you make through that forum.
+If you’re a seller on a marketplace or through a third-party application where AO Pay is offered, you must comply with any rules that apply to the marketplace’s or the third party application’s for sales you make through that forum.
 Any such protections may require you to take certain actions and may impact how claims are processed.

 Card not present transactions